Best PC for Gaming and Streaming: 8 Top Picks (2026)

 The Y60 ships with a Core i9-14900KF and RTX 4070 Ti at around $1,800-$2,200, but the real draw is customization.
 You can spec it up to an RTX 4090 with 64 GB DDR5 or strip it down to fit a tighter budget.

-Build quality impressed us.
+Build quality is a standout.
 Clean cable management, good-looking tempered glass panel, and three intake fans for decent airflow.

 The Y60 supports easy upgrades too.
 Standard ATX motherboard, room for a 360mm radiator, and four DIMM slots mean this system can grow with your channel over time as you invest more.
 If you want a PC that looks good on stream camera and allows future expansion, this is the one to get.